We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 In terms of ‘self-serve’ help, eBay and Shopify both provide very comprehensive help portals containing lots of detailed ‘how-to’ guides and video tutorials.

-One particularly useful feature in eBay’s help portal is its ‘ask an expert seller’ option.
-This allows you to direct a query to an experienced eBay seller.
-This can be invaluable if you’re struggling with one of your product listings.
+A feature in eBay’s help portal that I particularly liked was its ‘ask an expert seller’ option.
+This allows you to direct a query to an experienced eBay seller, which can come in very handy if you’re struggling with one of your product listings.

 Pricing